olleholmgren/nightwish-blog/README.md

 In software and web development, it is very useful to adapt the Agile mindset when working on or starting up a project.
 For this project, I have imagined and made up an imaginary group of people and they are called Users.
 I sort these Users in three different categories: Guests, Members and Admin.
-One important agile tool to use in the very beginning of a project is calles User Stories.
+One important agile tool to use in the very beginning of a project is called User Stories.
 So the User Strories for my project are as stated below.

 ### Design thinking and User Stories